gjeornaldo/energy/README.md

 The first one is the [EU Energy Atlas](https://data.jrc.ec.europa.eu/dataset/76a6b550-253c-44a4-9a4c-d22079e7bf62), created and published by the Joint Research Center research of the European Union.
 The data consists of 44 different datasets, discriminating between 8 groups of energy products, and 5 sectors of economic activity, as well as the total amount of energy demanded from a certain energy product.

 The datasets cover the entirety of the European Union, minus the French overseas territories, with a grid composed of 24,911,114 cells of 1 square kilometer each.
-All figures are expressed in kilotonnes of oil equivalent (ktoe).
+All figures are expressed in tonnes of oil equivalent (toe).

 The energy products are:
 - electricity;